vwool/linux-mm/Documentation/mm/process_addrs.rst

 critical section, then attempts to VMA lock it via :c:func:`!vma_start_read`, before releasing the RCU lock via :c:func:`!rcu_read_unlock`.

+In cases when the user already holds mmap read lock, :c:func:`!vma_start_read_locked` and :c:func:`!vma_start_read_locked_nested` can be used.
+These functions always succeed in acquiring VMA read lock.

-VMA read locks hold the read lock on the :c:member:`!vma->vm_lock` semaphore for their duration and the caller of :c:func:`!lock_vma_under_rcu` must release it via :c:func:`!vma_end_read`.
+VMA read locks hold the read lock on the :c:member:`!vma.vm_lock` semaphore for their duration and the caller of :c:func:`!lock_vma_under_rcu` must release it via :c:func:`!vma_end_read`.